makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 character vectors, they are actually integers under the hood, and here, we can see that "no" is represented by a 1, and "yes" a 2.

-In modeling functions, important to know what baseline levels is.
-This is the first factor but by default the ordering is determined by alphabetical order of words entered.
+In modeling functions, it is paramount to know what the baseline level is.
+This is the first factor, but by default the ordering is determined by alphabetical order of words entered.
 You can change this by specifying the levels: